-I would buy a small 1-bedroom or a 1BR + den condo as an investment, because it is relatively less expensive.
+A small 1-bedroom or a 1BR + den condo as an investment is relatively less expensive.
 Low prices appreciate faster as there is always demand from buyers in terms of affordability.

 Simple economic principle at work – more people can afford a $300,000 property than $400,000 property.
 More the demand, higher the price increase will be.

 So, if you have $60,000 – $65,000 sitting in your account, it could be a nice idea to invest in 1 or 2 Mississauga condos, or at least one condo to begin with, and watch it grow over the years.

 A one-bedroom or one-bedroom plus den condo can be easily rented out to qualified tenants.
 This is what we do for our investor clients on regular basis.
 Your real estate investment runs on its own with no cash-flow-loss to you.
 And if the market goes up or down, it would make no difference, as you are in it for a longer haul.
 Investing in higher value properties require more out of pocket cash.
 Plus, they also have a low rent to buy ratio.